 Collaboration between Barton Malow Builders, MIOSHA, and subcontractors will foster innovative ideas to improve safety at the University of Michigan Pavilion and beyond.

-Barton Malow Builders has signed on to help the Michigan Occupational Safety and Health Administration (MIOSHA) meet its mission to help protect the health and safety of workers on the University of Michigan Pavilion healthcare project in Ann Arbor, Michigan.
+Barton Malow Builders has signed on to a partnership with the Michigan Occupational Safety and Health Administration (MIOSHA) to help in its mission to help protect the health and safety of workers on the University of Michigan Pavilion healthcare project in Ann Arbor, Michigan.
 The partnership between MIOSHA, Barton Malow Builders, and subcontractors on site will include both scheduled and unscheduled site visits from MIOSHA to ensure transparency and compliance on the project.

 MIOSHA Construction Safety Partnership